SG-17/SuperCRTControl/Utilities/Buttons/Extra Templates/README.md

 `Extron Crosspoint Ultra -- LABELS pg1.psd` and the other two pages are the button templates created by Dochartaigh for the original CRT-Control.
 `Extron Label Singular.psd` is a collection of buttons in layers on a 1x1 grid to make it easier to prep a button to load into a printable grid.
 `Monitor.psd` is a template I made that has various combos of monitor icons with associated resolutions so you can mix and match to your desire.
 `Tink.psd` is a template that I made that contains buttons for the various RetroTink devices.
+`Touchscreen Button.psd` is for use with Super CRT-Control to make new buttons that you may need.

 > [!TIP]
 > The buttons on Extrons that are compatible with Super CRT-Control are `0.5" x 0.5"`/`12.7mm x 12.7mm`/`300 x 300 pixels at 600 dpi` in size.